fluent/fluentd-docs-gitbook/metrics/local.md

 </system>
 ```

 The above configuration will save the internal metrics for plugins on memory.
-As a result, you can retrive metrics from memory and also you can replace with your custom metrics plugin.
+As a result, you can retrieve metrics from memory and also you can replace with your custom metrics plugin.

 Actually, @type local metrics plugin has equivalent functionality for previous single value based Ruby instance variables.
 This behavior will be changed by other 3rd party plugins.